IN THIS ARTICLE

 Email marketing may seem like Stone Age tech in comparison to machine learning.
 However, the latter has the power to turbocharge the former, much to the delight of modern marketers.
 This round-up by eConsultancy explores how machine learning has helped major brands like Dell, Sky, and Harley Davidson boost their bottom line through smarter, data-driven email marketing.

-In case you’re thinking AI and machine learning was only for business and profits, here is a list of real-world examples where the technology has been used for social good and sustainability.
+In case you’re thinking AI and machine learning were only for business and profits, here is a list of real-world examples where the technology has been used for social good and sustainability.
 From tackling climate change and ocean pollution to improving agriculture and healthcare, machine learning and AI have the power to change our world for the better.

 Data sets are essential as they allow your algorithms to learn how to perform text classification, mining, and categorization tasks.
 By accessing data sets and creating projects with them, you can develop a solid understanding of software engineering.
 When you implement machine learning at scale, you’ll need to be adept at using distributed data tools like Spark and Hadoop.
 Check out this introduction for frameworks you can use.

-All who aspire for a career in machine learning should be familiar with Kaggle.
+All who aspire to a career in machine learning should be familiar with Kaggle.
 In addition to a wealth of resources, Kaggle offers an unrivaled community of people studying machine learning.
-Each of the data sets here is the centerpiece of ongoing discussion.
+Each of the data sets here is the centerpiece of the ongoing discussion.
 It’s easy to jump in and use these resources to create your own projects, and many other data scientists have uploaded notebooks dedicated to each data set, helping learners with algorithms and specific problems.

 Another stronghold of machine learning education is the GitHub community.
 Here, you’ll find a deep reserve of data sets that have been organized by topics.
 Looking for something to do with education, economics, or biology?
 You name it, and there’s a good chance GitHub has it.